bradeneliason/PumasDocs.jl/docs/src/basics/doses_subjects_populations.md

 ## The `Subject` Constructor

-The dosage regimens only a subset of what we need to fully specify a subject.
+The dosage regimen is only a subset of what we need to fully specify a subject.
 As mentioned above, we use the `Subject` type to represent individuals in Pumas.
 The can be constructed using the `Subject` constructor programatically or using `read_pumas` from tabular data.
 The constructor has the following keywords and default values:

 ```julia
 Subject(;id = "1",